epacuit/strategic-voting/README.md

     * voter.py: definition of the Voter class
     * profile.py: definition of the Profile class and some helper functions
     * voting_methods.py: definition of various voting methods and some helper functions
-2. peflibtools: A fork of the Pythoon scripts from https://github.com/nmattei/PrefLib-Tools
+2. peflibtools: A fork of the Python scripts from https://github.com/nmattei/PrefLib-Tools
 3. VotingScripts: Jupyter notebook that illustrates the scripts implementing the above voting scripts. **Note**: Uncomment the relevant %%writefile commands to overwrite the files in the voting directory.
 4. CreateReducedProfiles: Jupyter notebook to create profiles of various sizes
 5. FindStrategicInstances: Jupyter notebook to create the heatmaps for pairs of voting methods